Hypfer/Valetudo/docs/_pages/general/rooting-essentials.md

 Valetudo rooting instructions expect you to run some **GNU+Linux distribution** such as Debian, Fedora, Arch, Ubuntu or similar.
 You don't have to install it.
 Booting from a live USB/DVD will be sufficient.

-If you're running **Windows**, usage of the Windows Subsystem for Linux (WSL) is also often possible.
-If you haven't heard of that yet, I'd strongly suggest researching it.
-It's basically the best of both worlds.

 **MacOS** is not supported and will cause all sorts of trouble during some rooting procedures due to e.g., the `md5sum` command behaving differently from the one that you'd find in most linux distributions.